Hussain-Naik/PP4-MyGameStats/FEATURES.md

   ![Session new game modal](documentation/features/new_game.png)

-If the number of players is greater than 4 the button will display create game and open a modal to select game to play if the user is the session admin
+If the number of players is greater than 4 the button will display create game and open a modal to select game to play if the user is the session admin. when selecting the option available or the empty option to play the next game sequence will start and redirected to update game page

   ![Session admin Page](documentation/features/session_admin.png)